sukvij/simple-notification-system/README.md

 # simple-notification-system

+# you can get messagr using endpoint /notifications

 # about
     The SNS implementation sends a notification when a user is created, publishing a message to the user-notifications topic in LocalStack.